realvnc-labs/tacoscript/docs/content/functions/no02-file.md

 {{< parameter type=string >}}

-The text specified by this property will Used when either the `append_if_not_found` or `prepend_if_not_found` parameters re set to `true`.
+The text specified by this property will be used when either the `append_if_not_found` or `prepend_if_not_found` parameters are set to `true`.
 The text will be appended or prepended to the target file accordingly.

 ### `backup`